-Godwin is a personal finance creator whose bio states that he gives “financial education, not advice.”
-Like Pendleton, his videos explain basic money concepts in simple ways, without the gimmicky, fake feeling you can get from other creators (who are really just looking to go viral and profit).
+Godwin is a personal finance creator whose tips have been featured on Business Insider and Yahoo.
+Like Pendleton, his videos explain basic money concepts in simple ways, without the gimmicky feeling you can get from other creators (who are really just looking to go viral and profit).

 - Handle: @breakyourbudget